edysfy/Group_website/evalSect.md

 <img src="supporting_images/idea_matrix.png" width="600">
 </p>

 Another method we used in evaluating our designs was an idea matrix.
-This was an excel spreadsheet that came to be extremely useful in prioritising what changes we were going to make to the website throughout the development process.
+This was an excel spreadsheet that came to be extremely useful in prioritising user suggestions and thus which changes we were going to make to the website throughout the development process.

 ### Evaluation Technique 4: Questionnaires